AbdelrahmanYasserMohamed/realtime-search/README.md

  - PostgreSQL database for persistence.

  - Using RSpec to test different scenarios for search

+ - Solve pyramid problem by efficiently tracking user search behavior to avoid duplicate or unnecessary records in the analytics

  # 🚀 Live Demo
  https://realtime-search-production.up.railway.app/